-Special Facilities - ARP Unit
+Special Facilities - ARP

 Carrington Junior School has an Additionally Resourced Provision for up to 8 children with a diagnosis of Autism Spectrum Disorder (ASD).
-We currently have four teaching assistants employed to support the ARP, one HLTA and the Inclusion Manager is the ARP Manager.
+We currently have four teaching assistants employed to support the ARP, one HLTA and the Assistant Head (SENDCo) is the ARP Manager.
 Through this provision Carrington Junior School provides:

-- Additional staff trained to meet the needs of children with ASD. - An ARP classroom for children in the ARP to use when they register and when they are not integrating into mainstream classes.
+- Additional staff trained to meet the needs of children with ASD - An ARP classroom for children in the ARP to use when they register and when they are not integrating into mainstream classes.
 In here, children have their own learning station where their individual timetables are visible. - A room for speech therapists, educational psychologists and other specialists to work with individual children. - Extra resources that help children to integrate and work with increased independence (such as a touch-screen laptop).

-At Carrington Junior School, we use the ARP to support children to integrate into mainstream.
+At Carrington Junior School, we use the ARP to support children to teach specific skills, to generalise their skills with the aim of re-integrating into a mainstream class.
 Children will have individual timetables with varying times of integration, according to their needs.
 Children are entitled to extra support when they integrate and arrangements are flexible around the child.
-All children who access the ARP will have a curriculum incorporating life skills as well as the National Curriculum provided by a specialist teacher.
+All children who access the ARP will have a curriculum incorporating life skills as well as the National Curriculum provided by an ARP practitioner.